Ferries Scandal: Shipyard takeover 'wasted' £200m of public money

 After Jim McColl's last ditch offer was rejected, FMEL went into administration in August 2019 and was subsequently nationalised.

-Within weeks, the Babcock-led consortium of which FMEL had been a member of, won a £1.25bn contract to build five Type 31 frigates for the Royal Navy, but as FMEL was no longer in the running, the first ship has ended up being built entirely at Rosyth.
+Within weeks, the Babcock-led consortium of which FMEL had been a member, won a £1.25bn contract to build five Type 31 frigates for the Royal Navy, but as FMEL was no longer in the running, the first ship has ended up being built entirely at Rosyth.